samarth-uttam/samarth-uttam.github.io/_pages/about.md

 <h2 style="margin-bottom: 0;border-bottom: none;">Development of Self-navigation system for Segway LOOMO for Property Management</h2>
 <h3 style="color: grey;">The Hong Kong University of Science and Technology(HKUST) || MSc Thesis</h3>

-At Cheng Kar-Shun Robotics Institute ([CKSRI(https://ri.hkust.edu.hk/)]) at HKUST, I worked on implementing SLAM on the Android-based Segway Loomo platform using ROS integration and LiDAR, as well as developing an Android application to enable efficient property management through seamless integration with the robot’s navigation system.
+At [Cheng Kar-Shun Robotics Institute](https://ri.hkust.edu.hk/) at HKUST, I worked on implementing SLAM on the Android-based Segway Loomo platform using ROS integration and LiDAR, as well as developing an Android application to enable efficient property management through seamless integration with the robot’s navigation system.